tidymodels/themis/cran-comments.md

 ## Release Summary

-This is the 6th CRAN release of themis.
+This is the 7th CRAN release of themis.

-New methods.
 Bug fixes.

 ## R CMD check results